Mickey Mouse: Color films (1935–1953)

-Mickey was redesigned by animator Fred Moore which was first seen in The Pointer (1939).
-Instead of having solid black eyes, Mickey was given white eyes with pupils, a Caucasian skin colored face, and a pear-shaped body.
-In the 1940s, he changed once more in The Little Whirlwind, where he used his trademark pants for the last time in decades, lost his tail, got more realistic ears that changed with perspective and a different body anatomy.
-But this change would only last for a short period of time before returning to the one in "The Pointer", with the exception of his pants.
-In his final theatrical cartoons in the 1950s, he was given eyebrows, which were removed in the more recent cartoons.

-In 1940, Mickey appeared in his first feature-length film, Fantasia.
+In 1939, Mickey appeared in Mickey's Surprise Party, along with Minnie, with a new design, which gave him smaller, more detailed eyes.
+In 1940, Mickey appeared in his first feature-length film, Fantasia, which utilized his redesign.
 His screen role as The Sorcerer's Apprentice, set to the symphonic poem of the same name by Paul Dukas, is perhaps the most famous segment of the film and one of Mickey's most iconic roles.
 The apprentice (Mickey), not willing to do his chores, puts on the sorcerer's magic hat after the sorcerer goes to bed and casts a spell on a broom, which causes the broom to come to life and perform the most tiring chore—filling up a deep well using two buckets of water.
 When the well eventually overflows, Mickey finds himself unable to control the broom, leading to a near-flood.
-After the segment ends, Mickey is seen in silhouette shaking hands with Leopold Stokowski, who conducts all the music heard in Fantasia.
+After the segment ends, Mickey is seen in silhouette shaking hands with conductor Leopold Stokowski.
 Mickey has often been pictured in the red robe and blue sorcerer's hat in merchandising.
 It was also featured into the climax of Fantasmic!, an attraction at the Disney theme parks.

-After 1940, Mickey's popularity would decline until his 1955 re-emergence as a daily children's television personality.
-Despite this, the character continued to appear regularly in animated shorts until 1943 (winning his only competitive Academy Award—with canine companion Pluto—for a short subject, Lend a Paw) and again from 1946 to 1952.
-In these later cartoons, Mickey was often just a supporting character in his own shorts, where Pluto would be the main character.
+After 1940, Mickey's popularity declined until his 1955 re-emergence as a daily children's television personality.
+Despite this, the character continued to appear regularly in animated shorts until 1943 (winning his only competitive Academy Award—with canine companion Pluto—for the short subject Lend a Paw) and again from 1946 to 1952.
+In these later cartoons, Mickey was often just a supporting character in his own shorts.
+Pluto was instead used as the main character.